brewhouse/dart-mcp/README.md

 This server implements the Model Context Protocol (MCP), which means it's designed to work seamlessly with AI assistants and other MCP clients.
 Once configured:

 - **Claude Desktop**: Ask Claude about train schedules directly in conversation
-- **Other MCP Clients**: Any MCP-compatible tool can access Caltrain data
+- **Other MCP Clients**: Any MCP-compatible tool can access DART data
 - **Real-time Integration**: Your AI can check schedules, suggest routes, and help plan trips
 - **Natural Language**: No need to remember station names or command syntax

 The server exposes two main tools:

 - `next_trains` - Get upcoming departures between stations
-- `list_stations` - Browse all available Caltrain stations
+- `list_stations` - Browse all available DART stations

 So your AI assistant can now disappoint you about train schedules just like a real human would!
 The future is truly here.

 ## License (The Legal Stuff)

-This project uses official Caltrain GTFS data.
+This project uses official DART GTFS data.
 If something goes wrong, blame them, not us.
 We're just the messenger.

 ---

-_Built with ❤️ and a concerning amount of caffeine in the Bay Area, where public transit is both a necessity and a source of eternal suffering._
+_Built with ❤️ and a concerning amount of caffeine in Dallas, where public transit is both a necessity and a source of eternal suffering._